Fashion is constantly evolving.

 While it includes practical examples, we’ve also released a tactical guide on fashion marketing.
 If you’d like to download both reports to save for later or share with your team, you can grab them here:

 The business of fashion is more than big; it’s the biggest of the big.

-With a combined global value of $664.5 billion in 2020, apparel, accessories, and footwear are the number one ecommerce sector in the world.
+With a global market value of $759.5 billion in 2021, apparel, accessories, and footwear are the number one ecommerce sector in the world.

 Fueling this growth are two factors: penetration rates — as defined by “the share of active paying customers” — and ecommerce’s share of retail fashion.

 Estimates project an overall increase in ecommerce penetration from 46.6% this year to 60.32% by 2024.
 Applied to the three major fashion segments:

 Though more modest, that represents a total market share lift from 21.03% in 2020 to 23.66% in 2023.

 Geographically, consumption tilts heavily toward China; its $284.3B in 2020 sales outpacing the next four countries combined:

 Moving forward, China’s dominance will only intensify …